 If you answered yes to any of these, there’s your problem.
 All of these products will build-up on your diapers and they are on the “avoid at all costs” list.

 - Do you have hard water?
 If you’re not sure, you can either test your water with simple test strips (like these from Amazon, which are quick, and inexpensive), bring a water sample to your local pool retailer to test, or if you’re on city-supplied water, you can contact your city, which should have the hardness rating of your water for you.

-If you have hard water, mineral build-up is likely your problem.
-After stripping your diapers you can solve mineral build-up by softening your water, either by adding a softener, like Calgon or Borax (I’ve written a post about Calgon here, Borax works in the same way) or by adding more detergent, which also binds to the minerals.
+If you have hard water, mineral build-up could be your problem.
+After stripping your diapers you can solve mineral build-up by balancing your wash ingredients (soap, water, dirty diapers) properly.
+Check out our measure method for washing cloth diapers here.
 It’s a delicate balance and it may take you some time to nail down, but you’ll find all your laundry will benefit from your figuring it out.

 - Do you have no hard water or suds problems but your diapers are just not smelling clean out of the wash, smelling almost like a banyard?
 If so, it’s likely just that your wash routine just isn’t doing it’s job and your diapers aren’t getting clean enough.

 This could be caused by a number of things.
 Not using enough detergent, or diapers not being able to agitate against each other in the machine are common causes.
 Making sure you’re getting some suds during the wash cycle (not too many) and that you have enough in the load to let your diapers rub against each other may be the missing link here.
-If you find that you don’t have many diapers to wash, consider adding regular laundry to your load, you can read more about washing diapers with laundry here.
+Again, using the measure method for cloth diaper laundry can help you get those ratios right.

-Cloth diapers are the dirtiest and hardest to clean loads of laundry you’ll ever wash; it’s no wonder that sometimes things can go wrong and you need to reset them to square-one.
+Cloth diapers are the dirtiest and hardest to clean loads of laundry you’ll ever wash; it’s no wonder that sometimes things can go wrong and you need to reset them with a deep clean.